hicks2evan/personal-website/_posts/2020-10-15-trivial-analytics.md

     [('The Prince of Egypt', 'WORK_OF_ART'), ('Ralph Fiennes', 'PERSON')]

-Here we can see spaCy was able to identidy to named entities in this question, "The Prince of Egypt" was labeled as a work of art (animated film, go watch it), and "Ralph Fiennes" was labeled as a person.
+Here we can see spaCy was able to identify to named entities in this question, "The Prince of Egypt" was labeled as a work of art (animated film, go watch it), and "Ralph Fiennes" was labeled as a person.
 This works pretty well generally, but it isn't perfect.
 For example, below it has decided that "Israel & Egypt & Syria" are an organization all-together.
 Hopefully these things will *come out in the wash* so to speak, but we should keep an eye out for misleading entities.